elbruno/Ollama-CSharp-Playground/README.md

 [![Twitter: elbruno](https://img.shields.io/twitter/follow/elbruno.svg?style=social)](https://twitter.com/elbruno)
 ![GitHub: elbruno](https://img.shields.io/github/followers/elbruno?style=social)

 This project is designed to be opened in GitHub Codespaces as an easy way for anyone to try out SLMs (small language models) entirely in the browser.
+This project is based on the [Ollama Python Playground](https://github.com/pamelafox/ollama-python-playground/)

 1. Open the Codespace in the browser using the `Code` button at the top of the repository.
 2. Once the Codespace is loaded, it should have [ollama](https://ollama.com/) pre-installed as well as [.NET 8](https://dotnet.microsoft.com/en-us/download).